Looking for additional help to fund your college education? A variety of programs exist:

 Direct Loan Program.
 View your Direct loans online, e-sign your Master Promissory Note (MPN), and complete your Entrance Counseling at studentloans.gov.

 Education Tax Incentives.
 Learn about education tax incentives such as the HOPE Scholarship Credit, the Lifetime Learning Credit, and more at http://www.irs.gov.

 Free Application for Federal Student Aid.
 Complete the FAFSA online at www.fafsa.ed.gov.
-You must use your FSA ID and password to electronically sign the application or print and mail in the signature page after completing the FAFSA.
-You may create an FSA ID by visiting https://fsaid.ed.gov/npas/index.htm.
+You must use a pin number or be sure to print and mail in the signature page after completing the FAFSA.
+Pin numbers are available for you and your parent at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid.

 KHEEA Online.
 View your previous KHEAA loans online.

 Loan Forgiveness For Teachers.
 The U.S. Department of Education provides Stafford or Direct Loan forgiveness for certified teachers who teach for five consecutive years in a public or private nonprofit elementary or secondary school designated as a low-income school.
 For each complete year of teaching, $5,000 of loan debt is forgiven.